Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat

-Overall, an ontology gives access to a knowledge base containing rich historical and present information in a robust, meaningful, and explicable way.
-Analysts can utilize a cyber threat intelligence ontology to perform analytical tasks while decreasing the confirmation biases entailed in purely manual analytical and decision-making processes.
+Overall, a cyber threat intelligence ontology should be able to formulate a knowledge graph with rich historical, present, and inferred information expressed in a meaningful and explicable way so that analysts can perform their analytical tasks assisted by automated reasoning, perform assessments, and address their knowledge gaps.